 When deciding on a technology stack, make sure you implement solutions that are open source.

 Picking open-source technologies ensure lower initial development costs and availability for use with limitless modifications.
-Read about the average app development cost in 2021.
+Read about the average app development cost.

 8. Bug testing